 Counselling gives you space to talk about what's troubling you without judgement.
 You'll have my full attention to make sense of what's going on and work out what might help.
 Some people find that talking itself brings clarity.
 Others benefit from learning techniques to manage anxiety, change unhelpful thinking patterns, or handle difficult situations.

-My job is to listen, understand, and work with you at your own pace.
+As a therapist my job is to listen, understand, and work with you at your own pace.
 The relationship we build matters.
 It's not about me fixing you.
 It's about supporting you to find your own answers and build the resilience you need for whatever life throws at you.

 People contact me for all sorts of reasons, usually when something feels off or life gets overwhelming.
 I help with anxiety, depression, stress, relationship difficulties, work pressures, and burnout.
 Many clients struggle with confidence, self-esteem, or perfectionism that's holding them back.
 Others are dealing with identity questions, sexuality, or the aftermath of experiences like bullying.